rjsudhin/rjsudhin/README.md

 ![GitHub Badge](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)

 Hi there!
 I'm **Sudhin**, a self-taught developer from Kerala, India 🇮🇳 with a deep passion for building meaningful projects, learning modern technologies, and helping others grow in their coding journey.
-Though my academic background ends at **10th SSLC**, my drive to learn never stopped.
+My drive to learn never stopped.
 I've worked hard to become a full-fledged developer — one line of code at a time.

 ---